puganinithepug/10K_ETL/README.md

 **The fifth module of the pipeline is the NLP_Classifier_W5.py:**

+ML Feature Engineering (complex) & CLustering:
+- Sentence Transformers embeddings - for feature engineering
+- KMeans Clustering - for discovery of groupings based on the embeddings

+- We refer to the ML methods used in this module as NLP-based because the main strength of the workflow comes from the use of Sentence Transformer embeddings, an ML method commonly associated with NLP domain
-- In this module NLP - a Sentence Transformer model 'all-MiniLM-L6-v2', is used to create semantically meaningful embeddings based on the training datasets produced by the last module
+- In this module Sentence Transformer model 'all-MiniLM-L6-v2', is used to create semantically meaningful embeddings based on the training datasets produced by the last module
-- The actual classification, is executed using KMeans clustering - this technique is based on grouping labels together based on the embeddings
+- Instead if classification, KMeans clustering is used to naturally discover categories - this technique is based on grouping labels together based on the embeddings
-- Mix of contextualized vectroization via NLP and clustering classification enables better discovery of previously unseen labels
+- Using this approach (unsupervised learning), was hypothesized to be better approach given that the training dataset is incomplete
 - Useful if it is not possible to guarantee that the training dataset of possible financial tags is inexhaustive

 Original datasets: